 Postdoctoral FellowAnxiety Center

-Chelsea’s doctoral research focused on the examination of mental health correlates of child maltreatment and intimate partner violence.
-Specifically, Chelsea’s research examined the relationship between PTSD, depression, and self-compassion levels associated with particular victimization subtypes.
+Dr. Pearsall’s doctoral research focused on the examination of mental health correlates of child maltreatment and intimate partner violence.
+Specifically, her research examined the relationship between PTSD, depression, and self-compassion levels associated with particular victimization subtypes.

-Chelsea is a board certified behavior analyst (BCBA).
-She is a member of the American Psychological Association (APA), the Association for Behavioral and Cognitive Therapies (ABCT), the International Obsessive-Compulsive Disorder Foundation (IOCDF), and the Association for Contextual Behavioral Science (ACBS).
+Dr. Pearsall is a board-certified behavior analyst (BCBA).
+She is also a member of the American Psychological Association (APA), Association for Behavioral and Cognitive Therapies (ABCT), International Obsessive-Compulsive Disorder Foundation (IOCDF), and Association for Contextual Behavioral Science (ACBS).
+She is a licensed psychologist in the state of Washington.